orezi213/refactor-seo-project/README.md

 #Bootcamp HTML /CSS exercise

-Project Name: Horiseon Website
+Project Name: Kenzo Webpage

-This file provides an overview of the HTML file for Horiseon, a digital marketing agency website.
+This file provides an overview of the HTML file for Kenzo, a digital marketing Group website.

 ## Description

-This page showcases Horiseon's services and expertise in digital marketing, including search engine optimization (SEO), online reputation management (ORM), and social media marketing (SMM).
+This page showcases Kenzo's services and expertise in digital marketing, including search engine optimization (SEO), online reputation management (ORM), and social media marketing (SMM).

 ## Technologies

 - HTML
 - CSS

 ## Usage

 1. Clone this repository to your local machine.
-  - Github: github.com/ajfizzle/refactor-urban-octo-telegram
-  - Github.io: ajfizzle.github.io/refactor-urban-octo-telegram

 2. Open the `index.html` file in your preferred web browser.